rks507469/Android_Music_Player_UI/README.md

 # Music Player
 An Awesome UI for the music playing application on the Android.
 Mostly Inspired by the **Apple Music** Android Application.
-Or you can say it is a clone.

 **NOTE** : It is completely educational project.